 Once your children have moved on from baby classes and toddler groups, the time comes to choose after school clubs.
-You might be under the impression that choosing kid’s activities is about helping them to find something they’re passionate about.
+You might be under the impression that choosing kid’s activities is about helping them to find something they’re passionate about and have fun.
 While that’s one way to go about it, I would suggest you subject each activity to the acid test by asking these questions and see what makes the cut.

 Will it involve you standing in the rain?

 The first point to consider is weather the activity takes place inside or outside.
 Boy Child plays football and that involves a parent standing on the sidelines and cheering, in all weathers.
 Of course that parent isn’t me.
 Football is Daddy’s responsibility and I can’t possibly go with them if the weather is bad because I can’t make Girl Child stand in the ran for hours now can I?
 Outdoor sports are a fine choice as long as someone else is going to take them.

 Is it dump and run or stay and “watch”?

 It’s a good idea, before committing to an activity, to ascertain weather you can drop your child off or if you need to stay and “watch”.
 Dump and run is great if the activity is a bit longer so you’ll be able to get something done.
 Stay and “watch” can be pretty good too as long as there is a warm, comfortable place where you can do the “watching” (and by watching I mean reading your book/scrolling through Instagram/staring blankly into space).
 Ideally, good coffee should be available too.
 Just beware of activities where there are a lot of younger siblings “watching” (and by watching I mean, screaming, throwing stuff and crying).

 Will they need to practice it at home?